spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 - Palette integration with Azure account.
 Review [Register and Manage Azure Cloud Account](azure-cloud.md) for guidance.

 - A Secure Shell (SSH) key pre-configured in your Azure environment.
+Refer to the [SSH Keys](../../cluster-management/ssh-keys.md) guide for more information about creating and managing SSH keys in Palette.

 - An infrastructure cluster profile for Azure.
 Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) for guidance.